Gordon H. Bower

 Gordon Howard Bower (December 30, 1932 – June 17, 2020) was a cognitive psychologist studying human memory, language comprehension, emotion, and behavior modification.
 He received his Ph.D. in learning theory from Yale University in 1959.
 He held the A. R. Lang Emeritus Professorship at Stanford University.
 In addition to his research, Bower also was a notable adviser to numerous students, including John R. Anderson, Lawrence W. Barsalou, Lera Boroditsky, Keith Holyoak, Stephen Kosslyn, Alan Lesgold, Mark A. Gluck, and Robert Sternberg, among others.

 He was voted number 42 in the list of most notable psychologists of the 20th century, published by the Review of General Psychology.

 He was awarded the National Medal of Science in 2005.

 General Information

-Gordon H. Bower was a cognitive social psychologist.
+Gordon H. Bower was a cognitive psychologist.
 His main areas of study include human memory, mnemonic devices, retrieval strategies, recording strategies, and category learning.
 He was interested in cognitive processes, emotion, imagery, language and reading comprehension as they relate to memory.
 He was married to Sharon, the founder of a communication consulting firm who has published three self-help books on speech anxiety.
 Together, they have three children.